 The program consists of classroom and laboratory courses designed to develop exercise physiologists as critical thinkers, healthcare professionals, and researchers.
 Students will be prepared to assist in the ongoing development of programs in health and wellness, cardiopulmonary rehabilitation, hospital-based clinical research and fitness programs that evaluate athletes and human performance activities.
 The program also prepares the students for advanced graduate work.
 The full-time Exercise Physiology graduate program is a 32-credit concentrated one-year academic degree.
 Students begin the program in the fall semester and are scheduled to complete the degree at the end of the summer session.

 Students must possess a bachelor's degree from an accredited college or university.
 A major or a concentration in exercise physiology or exercise science is preferred.
-Students should have undergraduate course work in the science areas including kinesiology and exercise physiology.
-When these courses are lacking, it is expected that students will make up the deficiencies.
-A student may be admitted to the program contingent upon successful completion of undergraduate deficiencies.
-Although not a prerequisite, it is strongly recommended that applicants have some academic background in statistics, research methods, anatomy, physiology, and chemistry.
+Students should have undergraduate course work in the science areas including anatomy, physiology, statistics, research methods, and chemistry.
+Anatomy and physiology are particularly important foundational courses.

 Applicants must have a GPA of 2.8 in undergraduate coursework and have completed (or will complete) a baccalaureate degree prior to enrolling in this program.
 The application is online and can be found with detailed instructions on the Graduate Admissions page for Exercise Physiology.
 An essay describing career goals, previous experiences, and research interests is uploaded to the online application.
 The application also requests contact information for two people who can submit recommendations on the applicant's behalf.
 Official transcripts of baccalaureate and graduate cousework must be mailed from each institiution attended directly to the Graduate Admissions Office.

 Students enrolled on a full-time basis must complete all courses in sequence.
-Part-time students must consult with the chair of the department to identify the appropriate course(s) to take each semester.
 Following completion of the academic component of the program (24 credits), the student chooses either the internship track or the thesis track (8 credits each).
-Internship experiences will be arranged through the program's clinical coordinator at places of interest throughout the United States.
+Internship experiences will be arranged through the program's clinical director at places of interest throughout the United States.

 Credit towards the degree will be given for courses with a grade of "C" or better; students are expected to maintain a minimum cumulative grade point average of 3.0 during both semesters.
 If approved by The College of St. Scholastica, a maximum of six graduate semester credits may be transferred from an accredited graduate program.
 Once enrolled in the program, students must receive prior approval from the chair of the department for the course(s) to be taken at another university with the expectation of transfer.
 Evidence of progress means registration in a minimum of one course per semester during the academic year.
 The Master of Science in Exercise Physiology graduate program must be completed within seven years.
 Credits more than seven years old as of the date of graduation will not count toward the degree.